yyaadet/AIGC/README.md

 # Thanks

-Gou Qiang supplies free server to our.
+Guo Qiang supplies free server to our.
 The server hosts the project demo.